 While every marketer is aware of – and presumably wary of – falling prey to “Shiny Object Syndrome,” inevitably you’ll encounter a C-level executive whose teen-aged child has evangelized the next must-have campaign approach, and you’ll need a ready answer to delay any rash decisions.

-“Shouldn’t we be on Snapchat?
-My daughter and her friends say Facebook is over; it’s all about Snapchat now.
+“Shouldn’t we be on Snapchat or TikTok?
+My daughter and her friends say Facebook is over.
 Why haven’t you guys suggested it yet?”

 Okay.
 Just remember that no one is visiting the island you created in Second Life.
 Just make note of the fact that BMW did not continue to make A-list mini-movies (even though they mused about doing so).
 You want to be cool, innovative, groundbreaking?
-I want that for you, too.
+We want that for you, too.
 Just remember that cool people don’t consider ROI.
-The fiery bravado of trailblazers is often dampened when they wind up with arrows in their backs.
-Those who damn the torpedoes sometimes eat a torpedo and explode… (actually, that does sound kinda cool)…
+The fiery bravado of trailblazers is often dampened when they wind up with retiring efforts that didn’t contribute to their goals.

 This warning won’t ping the radar of those marketers with glorious aspirations – or for brands for whom ‘testing’ new communications tools and channels makes sense: they likely have enough money (and enough leash) to make some big bets and live with the consequences.
 There are brands like Coca-Cola, Pepsico, Samsung, et al. who are known for throwing a lot of money at cool ideas.
 Sometimes they hit, sometimes they flounder.